Skip to contents

 dissimilarity

-the output object from dissimilarity() or similarity_to_dissimilarity(), or a dist object.
-If a data.frame is used, the first two columns represent pairs of sites (or any pair of nodes), and the next column(s) are the dissimilarity indices.
+The output object from dissimilarity() or similarity_to_dissimilarity(), or a dist object.
+If a data.frame is used, the first two columns should represent pairs of sites (or any pair of nodes), and the subsequent column(s) should contain the dissimilarity indices.

 index